Operation Eagle Claw: Rescue raid

-First, CIA agents who were already inside Iran would bring trucks they had sourced to Desert Two.
+First, CIA officers who were already inside Iran would bring trucks they had sourced to Desert Two.
 Together, the CIA officers and ground forces would then drive from Desert Two into Tehran.
-This assault team would assault the embassy and Foreign Affairs building, eliminate the guards, and rescue the hostages, with air support from Air Force AC-130 gunships flying from Desert One.
-The hostages and rescue team would then rendezvous with the helicopters which had flown from Desert Two to the nearby Amjadieh Stadium where the rescue teams and the freed hostages would board the helicopters.
+This team would assault the embassy and Foreign Affairs building, eliminate the guards, and rescue the hostages, with air support from Air Force AC-130 gunships flying from Desert One.
+The hostages and rescue team would then rendezvous with the helicopters from Desert Two at the nearby Amjadieh Stadium, where the hostages and rescue teams would board the helicopters.